RAF Finningley: Aircrew training

-RAF Finningley was also home to all initial airman aircrew training (Air Electronics Operators, Air Engineers and Air Loadmasters).
+RAF Finningley was also home to all initial airman aircrew training (Air Electronics, Engineer & Loadmaster School RAF).
 Finningley was also home to the Yorkshire Universities Air Squadron, that flew the Scottish Aviation Bulldog at the time, as well as Chipmunk T.10s of No. 9 Air Experience Flight.
 In its last years as an RAF station, Finningley was home to 100 Squadron which had moved from RAF Wyton.
 The squadron's main tasks were as a target facilities flight providing airborne targets for surface-based radar and missile sites, and as a provider of small and agile 'aggressor' aircraft for Dissimilar air combat training (DACT) for UK-based operational aircraft.

 RAF Search and Rescue

 The RAF Search and Rescue Wing was first formed at RAF Finningley in 1976, when two squadrons, No. 22 Squadron and No. 202 Squadron, came together from RAF Thorney Island and RAF Leconfield.
 Finningley became the administrative home of the two squadrons with their bright yellow painted Westland Whirlwind HAR.10, Westland Sea King HAR.3 and Westland Wessex HAR.2 helicopters.
 All major engineering work was carried out by the Engineering Squadron in Hangar 1.
 The wing was disbanded on 1 December 1992.